 Especially effective against aphids and citrus mealybugs, the lacewing is a predatory that feeds like a spider – injecting venom, then sucking out the victim’s bodily fluids.

 A single lacewing is known to devour up to 200 soft-bodied pests in a single week during its larval stage and will turn to cannibalism once the food supply runs out.
 Note that the adults can be considered a pest in their own right, so order them with caution.

 Ladybugs and Lady Beetles

-While ladybugs and Japanese lady beetles look very similar, the two behave quite differently and the latter can become a pest if the population gets too big.
+While ladybugs and Asian lady beetles look very similar, the two behave quite differently and the latter can become a pest if the population gets too big.

 However, both species actively feed on mealybugs and a variety of other plant pests.
 When possible, try to get ladybugs, but you can use either in a pinch.